bahcasac/bear-bot/readme.md

-# Bear: The Classroom Bot for Cisco Spark
+# Bear: The Classroom Bot for Cisco Webex Teams

 ### Get Started